eseverett/CXLS_Interlocks_Docs/source/user_documentation/Hutch-1_ionizing_radiation.rst

 The Hutch-1 Control IONIZING RADIATION INTERLOCK protocase shows multiple different hazards in Hutch-1.

-The SERCURE PERIMETER section of the protocase shows the status of search buttons being engaged and if the sheild door is open.
+The SECURE PERIMETER section of the protocase shows the status of search buttons being engaged and if the shield door is open.
 If all the lamps are :green:`green`, then Hutch-1 is in a secure state.
 When Hutch-1 is secure the hutch cannot be entered until the accelerator is put into an unarmed state.
 If the shield door is opened with the accelerator and/or transmitters armed, then the interlock system will trip and close the double tungsten shutter.
-Once Hutch-1 is secured the allowed dose rate on the Hutch-1 ratemeters changes from the non-radiation facility user setpoint of 50 µS/hr to the radiation worker setpoint of 500 µS/hr.
+Once Hutch-1 is secured the allowed dose rate on the Hutch-1 rate meters changes from the non-radiation facility user set point of 50 µS/hr to the radiation worker set point of 500 µS/hr.

-The AREA MONITOR section of the protocase shows if any ratemeter in the CXLS suite is alarming.
+The AREA MONITOR section of the protocase shows if any rate meter in the CXLS suite is alarming.
-If the RADIATION lamp is :red:`red`, then there is either an alarm or fail status from one of the ratemeters.
+If the RADIATION lamp is :red:`red`, then there is either an alarm or fail status from one of the rate meters.
 If any of the radiation meters alarm then the interlocks will trip, and the accelerator will be put into a safe state.

 The BEAM STOP section of the protocase shows if the beam stop is open.